akshayjshah/blog/posts/getting-started-with-go.md

 If you're starting a new project or a job that requires knowing Go, here's an opinionated learning plan that will get you ready in a hurry.
-If you're exploring Go out of idle curiosity, this probably isn't the plan for you---there are plenty of excellent videos and conference talks with a better balance of entertainment and technical content.
+If you're exploring Go out of idle curiosity, this probably isn't the plan for you --- there are plenty of excellent videos and conference talks with a better balance of entertainment and technical content.

 ## Learn the Language